"Mrs. Meathead: Where are you going? Meathead: To watch the smoker. Mrs. Meathead: Mind if I come along?"

 With smoke woven through shards of moist meat, potent bits of strongly seasoned crust mixed in, and a gentle splash of barbecue sauce, pulled pork is the most versatile and foolproof low and slow smoked food, perfect for feeding large crowds.
 And it is cheap.

-Pulled pork is a great place for the beginner to start experimenting with smoke cooking.
-It is made from big clod of meat that is a lot more forgiving than other meats.
+Pulled pork is a great place for the beginner to start experimenting with BBQ smoke cooking.
+It is made from big clod of meat that is a lot more forgiving when smoking than other meats.
 And you can do it well on practically any grill with a lid.

 Inland and in the foothills of North Carolina, the preference is for shoulder meat and a sauce with a little tomato paste or ketchup mixed in.
 Frankly, I'm with them.
 Pork shoulder is the cut that is best for texture and flavor, and it has the added benefit of being inexpensive, often under $2 per pound.